coder/docs/admin/access-control/index.md

 password.
 Coder will ask them to change their password after they log in the first time.

-The default user session expiry time is 1 week for users logging in via built-in authentication.
+The default user session expiry time is one week for users logging in via built-in authentication.
 This is non-configurable.

 ## OIDC authentication